CptFoobar/alfred/README.md

 $ python alfred.py serve
 ```

-If you have set up aliases for alfred (see [how](https:/github.com/tigerkid001/alfred#setting-up-aliases)), you can simply run:
+If you have set up aliases for alfred (see [how](https://github.com/TigerKid001/alfred#setting-up-aliases)), you can simply run:

 ```
 $ alfred serve
 ```

-To test this, open your broswer and go this url [http://localhost:8021](http://localhost:8021)
+To test this, open your broswer and go this url: [http://localhost:8021](http://localhost:8021)

 Alfred supports the following parameters: